Data Querying From ReductStore Database

 const bucket = await client.getBucket("example-bucket");

-// Query 10 photos from "imdb" entry which taken in 2006 but don't contain "Rowan Atkinson"
+// Query 10 photos from "imdb" entry which taken after 2006 with the face score less than 4

 for await (const record of bucket.query("imdb", undefined, undefined, {